juanfernandes/juanfernandes-uk/src/notes/monthly-notes-may-2024.md

 date: 2024-07-17T10:00:00Z
 tags:
   - monthly-notes
-  - notes
 shareLink: "https://indieweb.social/@juanfernandes/112801336788018393"
 ---
-<p class="lead">Pretty uneventful month, which is never a bad thing.
+Pretty uneventful month, which is never a bad thing.
 Spent some time adding more content to my website and did quite a bit of dev work on it too.
-Went into the work office and also went to the UEFA Women's Cup Final.</p>
+Went into the work office and also went to the UEFA Women's Cup Final.{.lead}

 ## Work
 - Popped into the intelliflo office in Wimbledon for a day of UX team meetings